-Olympus contributes to safety and peace of mind in people's daily lives by supplying inspection, measurement, and analyin smartphones and other devices.
-With these solutions, we lifelines and social infrastructure, such as aircraft, manufacturing plants, pipelines, roads, and bridges.
-We will expand tion with the global deployment of various industrial products aging of infrastructure is becoming an issue, and in emerging countries, where brisk infrastructure-related construction is expected going forward.
+Olympus contributes to safety and peace of mind in people's daily lives by supplying inspection, measurement, and analysis solutions for use in the maintenance and inspection of lifelines and social infrastructure, such as aircraft, manufacturing plants, pipelines, roads, and bridges.
+We will expand operations in this field in developed countries, where the aging of infrastructure is becoming an issue, and in emerging countries, where brisk infrastructure-related construction is expected going forward.